smarter-sh/smarter/docs/source/smarter-framework/react-integration.rst

     This ensures that all compiled React bundles and manifest metadata are available inside the container image at runtime.
 * Convenience Tooling
-    Smarter provides helper commands such as `make react-build` and `make docker-build-for-react` to simplify common frontend integration workflows and to keep Django’s static directories aligned with current React build outputs.
+    Smarter provides helper commands such as `make react-build` and `make react-build-ci` to simplify common frontend integration workflows and to keep Django’s static directories aligned with current React build outputs.